jinglescode/time-series-forecasting-pytorch/README.md

-# Time Series Forecasting with PyTorch
+# Predicting Stock Prices with Deep Learning

-Machine learning is becoming increasingly popular these days.
-A growing number of the world's population sees it as a magic crystal ball: predicting when and what will happen in the future.
-This experiment uses artificial neural networks to reveal stock market trends and demonstrates the ability of time series forecasting to predict future stock prices based on past historical data.

-Disclaimer: As stock market fluctuation is dynamic and unpredictable owing to multiple factors, this experiment is 100% educational and by no means a trading prediction tool.

-## Data
+##Project Overview

+**Deep learning** is part of a broader family of machine learning methods based on artificial neural networks, which are [inspired](https://en.wikipedia.org/wiki/Deep_learning) by our brain's own network of neurons.
+Among the popular deep learning paradigms, [**Long Short-Term Memory (LSTM)**](https://en.wikipedia.org/wiki/Long_short-term_memory) is a specialized archicture that can "memorize" patterns from historical sequences of data and extrapolate such patterns for future events.

+Since the stock market is naturally comprised of sequences of prices and volumes, more and more quantitative researchers and finance professional are using LTSM to model and predict stock price movements.
+In this project, we will go through the end-to-end machine learning workflow of developing an LTSM model to predict stock market prices using PyTorch and Alpha Vantage APIs.

+The project is grouped into the following sections:
+- Data preparation: acquiring financial market data from Alpha Vantage
+- Data preparation: noramlizing raw data
+- Data preparation: generating training and validation datasets
+- Defining the LSTM model
+- Model training
+- Model evaluation
+- Predicting future stock prices

+This tutorial has been written in a way such that all the essential code snippets have been embedded inline.
+You should be able to develop, train, and test your LSTM model without referring to other external pages or documents.

+Let's get started!

-### Aquire the data - Alpha Vantage
+## Data preparation: acquiring financial market data from Alpha Vantage

-In this notebook, we will attempt to train a deep learning model to predict IBM's stock price.
-Before we can train the neural network and make any predictions, we will first require data.
-We will use a python wrapper developed by [Romel Torres](https://github.com/RomelTorres/alpha_vantage), a python interface to extract financial data provided by [Alpha Vantage](https://www.alphavantage.co/).
-This API returns a time series dataset, a sequence of numbers in chronological order, of daily volume/high/low and daily adjusted close values, covering 20 years of historical data.
-At the time of writing this article, we retrieved the past 5407 days, from November 1999 to April 28, 2021.
+In this project, we will train an LSTM model to predict stock price movements.
+Before we can build a crystal ball to predict the future, however, we need historical stock price data to train our deep learning model.
+To this end, we query the Alpha Vantage stock data API via a [popular python wrapper](https://github.com/RomelTorres/alpha_vantage).
+For the purpose of this project, we will obtain over 20 years of daily close prices for IBM from November 1999 to April 28, 2021.

 ![historical prices](static/figure01-history-price.png)